 If you and I and a third contractor were all preparing an estimate for the same job, any job, we would come up with different numbers.
 The only way we would reach the same cost for the job would be if we discussed it together.
 Even then, we would probably have different ideas on how we would do things and what it would cost.
-And as we have discussed time and again, it's unlikely that the three of us would have the same markup.
-So, if the three of us working together would have a difficult time estimating a job and agreeing on what it would cost, how can a client with little or no training in construction going to do a relevant comparison of itemized quotes?
-They can't.
+And as we have discussed time and again, it’s unlikely that the three of us would have the same markup.
+So, if the three of us working together would have a difficult time estimating a job and agreeing on what it would cost, how can a client with little or no training in construction do a relevant comparison?
+They can’t.

 But that is not why they are asking for itemization.
 Let’s be clear about it.
 In too many cases, clients are looking for itemization so they can lower your price.
 Or even worse, they’ll use it to try to lower your price during the course of the job.
 We get calls and emails from contractors in this situation at least once a week.

 “My client won’t pay me because they say they could have bought their windows someplace else for less money.”

 “My client won’t pay me because they say we are charging too much for our work.”

 “My client won’t pay me because they say they got another quote from their brother-in-law who is an electrician and his price is half of what you guys have on your sheet you gave me.”

 “My client won’t pay me . . . ” and on and on it goes.

 What happens is this.
 You start their job and they start making changes.
 At about 60-70% of the way through the job, they realize there isn’t enough in their budget to cover the job because of the changes they made.
 The thought process is, “We have to find the money somewhere.”
 So they go looking in your pocket.